oluwadamilolag/Oluwadamilola-Gbadamosi/README.md

 ## Objective
-[Provide Objective]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project]

 |                                                     | Associated Project                            |
 |-----------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | SIEM Implementation and Log Analysis                | <a href="https://github.com/oluwadamilolag/Detection-Lab/blob/main/README.md"> Detection Lab</a>|